You already know this.

 A Way of Living, Not Just Eating

-We’re glad to have you here.
+We are glad you are here.

 In rhythm with the season,